 Berlin, the cosmopolitan city awaits

 Whether you’re visiting Berlin for work or for play, the city’s many landmarks bear testament to its rich history and cultural diversity.
 Even if you only have a day or two to spare, the many museums of Berlin will enthral and fascinate you with its well-preserved cultural artefacts as well as its stunning architecture.
+Additionally, you can choose a cozy hotel or an Airbnb vacation rental in Berlin for your accommodation.
 So pick one, or all of the above landmarks there to start your sightseeing today!

 Get Trip101 in your inbox